VectorElectron/structron/README.md

-# nbstl
+# structron

 Recently, I am trying to write some computational geometry-related functionalities.
 Since data structures like heaps, stacks, queues, trees, etc., are frequently used in computational geometry, these structures cannot be directly expressed as vector operations in NumPy.
 Also, Numba currently does not provide many advanced data structures.
-Therefore, I would like to develop a set of containers based on Numba to support computational geometry algorithms. nbstl comes from "Numba's STL container."
+Therefore, I would like to develop a set of containers based on Numba to support computational geometry algorithms. structron comes from "Numba's STL container."

 ## Container Objects
 Regarding containers: